 - Family history

 - Atrial fibrillation

-And while people have no control over things like age and family history, they can make lifestyle modifications such as controlling high blood pressure and heart disease through diet and exercise, quitting tobacco or having the proper medications/surgical procedures.
+We have no control over things like age and family history.
+But we can make lifestyle modifications such as controlling high blood pressure and heart disease through diet and exercise, quitting tobacco or having the proper medications/surgical procedures.